lcanal/demspirals/README.md

     $ npm start

-To et ready to package a build for distribution, you can build the binary and JS bundles:
+To get ready to package a build for distribution, you can build the binary and JS bundles:

     $ npm run build